lolz59/dong/README.md

 # Dong admin
-Dong admin is a script developed by bIue#2958 created for Prison life
+Dong admin is an FE admin script made by bIue#2958

 ## Usage
 ### Arguments